Economic history of the United States: Globalisation, deindustrialization and wage deflation

 According to the Economic Policy Institute, trade agreements have not reduced trade deficits but rather increased them.
-The growing trade deficit with China comes from China's manipulation of its currency, dumping policies, subsidies, trade barriers that give it a very important advantage in international trade.
+The growing trade deficit with China comes from China's manipulation of its currency, dumping policies, subsidies, trade barriers that give it an important advantage in international trade.
 In addition, industrial jobs lost by imports from China are significantly better paid than jobs created by exports to China.
 So even if imports were equal to exports, workers would still lose out on their wages.

-According to the Economic Policy Institute, the manufacturing sector is a sector with very high productivity growth, which promotes high wages and good benefits for its workers.
+According to the Economic Policy Institute, the manufacturing sector is a sector with high productivity growth, which promotes high wages and good benefits for its workers.
 Indeed, this sector accounts for more than two thirds of private sector research and development and employs more than twice as many scientists and engineers as the rest of the economy.
-The manufacturing sector therefore provides a very important stimulus to overall economic growth.
+The manufacturing sector therefore provides an important stimulus to overall economic growth.
 Manufacturing is also associated with well-paid service jobs such as accounting, business management, research and development and legal services.
 Deindustrialisation is therefore also leading to a significant loss of these service jobs.
-Deindustrialization thus means the disappearance of a very important driver of economic growth.
+Deindustrialization thus means the disappearance of an important driver of economic growth.